Myndex/apca-introduction/analysis.md

 determine if this higher ambient light value is significant or just an artifact of the conversion I did._

 This is again a spurious statement coming from a layperson.
 None of these assertions have any relevance to ambient light.
-And the "not that different" statement is not borne out by actual analysis that demonstrates that WCAG2 **_incorrectly_** passes 47% of random color pairs, and **_incorrectly_** rejects 22% to 60% of random color pairs.
+And the "not that different" statement is not borne out by the actual analysis that demonstrates that WCAG2 **_incorrectly_** passes 47% of random color pairs, and **_incorrectly_** rejects 22% to 60% of random color pairs.

-And this is not even delving into use cases and the extended APCA guidelines, which xi has ignored for the entirty of this analysis.
+And this is not even delving into use cases and the extended APCA guidelines, which xi has ignored for the entirety of this analysis.

 > _As we have seen, using a polarity-aware difference instead of a ratio is not a significant change in terms of results.
 However, in terms of developer ergonomics, I personally feel like it is easier to work with.
 So I would be happy if this idea sticks._

-Polarity awareness adds approximately 10% to 15% in accuracy.
+Polarity awareness adds approximately 15% in accuracy, and is important for dark mode to facilitate a maximum contrast value to prevent halation.

 Outside of polarity, APCA results are significantly different, as already discussed and demonstrated.

 > ### _Spatial frequency_
 > _Smaller text is generally harder to read than bigger text._

+Logical fallacy, using undefined adjectives.

-No, text is easiest to read within the range of 0.2° to 2.0° of visual angle (Legge et alia)
+In short, no, text is easiest to read within the range of 0.2° to 2.0° of visual angle (Legge et alia)

 > _In a more general sense, we can speak about the spatial frequency of **features**.
 This is usually measured in cycles per degree (cpd), since the visual field is measured as an angle._

+> [!NOTE]
-We speak of the spatial frequency of stimuli.
+> We speak of the spatial frequency of stimuli.
 The size of the retinal image is defined as visual angle.
-The capital E is 2.5 cycles vertically.
+The capital E of the 20/20 line on an eye chart is 2.5 cycles vertically (5 arc minutes of visual angle).

 > _If content is easy to read because of its spacial frequency, I do not need as much color contrast.
 On the other hand, if the spatial frequency is bad, more color contrast is needed._